Attorneys Prosecuting Valsartan Contaminated with Nitrosodimethylamine (NDMA)

 At the same time, the Food and Drug Administration (FDA) announced a recall, and the EMA (European Medicines Agency) began reviewing the medication due to increasing Valsartan claims of adverse effects like hepatic or renal impairment, hyperkalemia, and mitral valve/aortic stenosis.

 Food and Drug Administration Recall of Valsartan High Blood Pressure Medication Due to NDMA Contamination

 In July 2018, the US Food and Drug Administration (FDA) recalled some Valsartan products, including the generic drug, after discovering the drug had been contaminated with NDMA linked to cancer during the manufacturing process.

 The federal agency said traces of the carcinogenic compound N-nitrosodimethylamine (NDMA) were found in Valsartan during manufacturing.

 For decades, NDMA had been used in rocket fuel, among other things, before being used in dangerous drugs, including Diovan (Valsartan).
-This recall is the subject of "mass tort" federal cancer lawsuits involving Valsartan pills currently working their way through federal court as MDL (multi-district litigation).
+This recall is the subject of “mass tort” federal cancer lawsuits involving Valsartan pills currently working their way through the federal court as MDL (multi-district litigation).

 Exposure to elevated levels of NDMA can seriously damage the liver and increase the risk of developing liver, gastrointestinal tract, stomach, kidneys, and colon cancer, even in relatively small amounts.